TV Breizh

-TV Breizh (Breizh is Breton for Brittany) is a private French regional station for the Brittany region.
+TV Breizh (Breizh is Breton for Brittany) is a French pay television channel owned by Groupe TF1, which was initially set as a regional station for the Brittany region.

 History

 Context of its creation

 At local level, the city of Lorient experienced a period of economic reconversion from the 1990s with the reduction in the importance of its maritime activities, and the municipality sought to attract investment from outside the city to develop new activities.
 The gradual departure of the French Navy enabled the city to recover the port enclosure district.

 In terms of the media landscape, the place of the Breton language remains limited on public television in Brittany, which in fact has a monopoly.
 In 2000, France 3 Bretagne thus broadcast 1 hour 45 minutes weekly of programs in Breton, and TV Rennes 15 minutes monthly.
 This is more represented on radio, and transmitters such as Radio Kerne or Arvorig FM, both created in 1998, give a large place to the Breton language and culture.

 At the same time Patrick Le Lay, then CEO of TF1, wanted to launch a general-interest channel broadcasting primarily in Breton for fiction and children's programmes, for two to three hours a day, and whose editorial line would cover the news of the five Breton departments.